Jovisa/personal-finance-tracker/README.md

 ### Starting the project
 - clone repository on your local machine
-- build project with command `gradlew clean build` or via IDE
+- build project with the command `gradlew clean build` or via IDE
-- run project with command `gradlew bootRun` or via IDE
+- run the project with the command `gradlew bootRun` or via IDE

 ## Security

-- Application has predefined in-memory Users defined in [Security Configuration](https://github.com/Jovisa/personal-finance-tracker/blob/security/src/main/java/com/tw/personalfinancetracker/config/SecurityConfiguration.java)
+- Application has predefined in-memory Users defined in [Security Configuration](https://github.com/Jovisa/personal-finance-tracker/blob/main/src/main/java/com/tw/personalfinancetracker/config/SecurityConfiguration.java)
 - endpoints can be accessed by authenticated users only
 - users with the role `ADMIN` can perform all CRUD operations on all `Transactions` without any limitation
 - user with the role `USER` can only access their own transactions